ibi-group/otp-middleware/README.md

 ### Connected Data Platform

-#### AWS S3 Policy configuration
+#### AWS Permissions
-An IAM access management S3 policy is required in order for an IAM user to write/delete objects on the Connected Data Platform S3 bucket.

-The following permissions are required:
+The following permissions are required on the S3 bucket used by Connected Data Platform:
 1) ListBucket
 2) GetObject
 3) DeleteObject